-Breaking News | Benin traders anxious for Nigeria’s borders to reopen
+Breaking News | Benin Traders Anxious For Nigeria’s Borders To Reopen

 Huge quantities of frozen chicken, rice, fabric but also cars that arrive in Cotonou are shipped or smuggled into Nigeria.

-The shutdown also had an impact on traders in Benin, a key exporter of foodstuffs to Nigeria.
+The shutdown also had an impact on traders in Benin, a key exporter of foodstuffs to Africa’s most populous country.

 With a recession on its hands, falling oil prices and an economy hit by the coronavirus pandemic, Nigeria was under pressure to reopen its borders.